STEP #4: KILL BED BUGS WITH DIATOMACEOUS EARTH

 If the crack is wide enough you can use a duster like we have here to push diatomaceous earth deep into the crevice.
 This one isn’t, but it’s the same principle.

-One of the best uses for diatomaceous earth is creating what we call a safe zone in your bedroom.
+One of the best uses for diatomaceous earth is creating what we call a bed bug free zone in your bedroom.
 The principle behind this is using a much thicker layer of DE than we’ve used in our outlets and along the edges of our walls.
 We really want to get a nice, thick line here because we want to try and prevent bed bugs from approaching our bed while we sleep.
 We’re their primary source of food, so they’re naturally drawn to the bed above all other locations.
 But if the line is thick enough they won’t crawl through it at all.

-So we’re going to create a diatomaceous earth perimeter around our bed to establish a safe, bed bug free zone and get a full night’s sleep.
+So we’re going to create a diatomaceous earth perimeter around our bed to establish a bed bug free zone and get a full night’s sleep.
 Now, you may still get a couple bites if there are bugs already inside the perimeter when you place it down, or if a couple bugs violate the perimeter anyway.
 But this will definitely severely reduce or eliminate the number of bites you’re getting.
 Also, keep in mind that bed bug bites can take a couple days to show up, so seeing bites after you create this perimeter doesn’t mean it isn’t working.

 All we need to do this is, as always, our dust mask, and any kind of scoop for the diatomaceous earth.
 A couple quick words about the dust mask before we spread this down.
 It may seem counterintuitive to you that we’re wearing a mask to spread it, but then you’ll be sleeping right by it after it’s down.
 The reason for this is because diatomaceous earth is nontoxic when it’s not being breathed in, and as long as there’s nothing that will disturb this dust you’re going to be totally fine.
 I wouldn’t recommend putting it in front of a heating vent or air conditioner or something else that’s going to disturb it.